 The amounts provided to the Chief Executive Officer with respect to total liabilities are measured in a manner consistent with that of the financial statements.
 These liabilities are allocated based on the operations of the segment.
-All liabilities are allocated to the reportable segments other than income tax liabilities and borrowings.
+All liabilities are allocated to the reportable segments other than borrowings.